 Because we are a clinical-stage company, we do not currently have our own marketing, sales or distribution capabilities.
 To commercialize VIP152 or any future product candidate, if approved for commercial sale and marketing, we would have to develop a sales and marketing infrastructure.
-We may opportunistically seek strategic collaborations or partners to maximize the commercial opportunities for VIP152 or any future product candidates inside and outside the United States.
+We may opportunistically seek strategic collaborations or partners to maximize the commercial opportunities for VIP152 or any future product candidates.